 With love from my family to yours!

 (the photos above show my boys growing up in Zimbabwe and the photo below is our family now.
 And yes, little boys do have to grow up:)

 NOTE: My coaching services or classes offered to charter school students are non-sectarian.
 I am aware that students come from a variety of religious and non-religious backgrounds and I do not promote one specific view.
 Because I work in the homeschooling world, I am aware of the importance of religious faith to many of my students.
-All worldviews, belief systems, and religious perspectives are respected and protected.
+All worldviews, belief systems, and religious perspectives are respected.

 During my homeschooling days of teaching my three boys for 15 years, I discovered that two of them were experiencing some learning difficulties.
 So I went back to studying and completed a remedial teachers training for special needs (dyslexia, ADHD, ADD) and helped other children in the community with learning challenges.
 My boys who are now 19, 21 and 23 years, have all completed their "high school education" and I have prepared them for college and beyond.
 So essentially I have experience and skills from preschool to elementary school to high school to college.
 I have taught teen workshops on life skills, study skills, business and entrepreneurial skills, technology safety and apologetics.

 Besides having a degree in Food Service Management and having worked in the hospitality industry for six years and owned my own catering company, I realize that my personal experience with remedial teaching, homeschooling, catering, running my own business, marketing and sales, being a mum, mentor, tutor, adviser, speaker, coach and coming alongside my own adult children has given me the tools and skills necessary to support other families and young adults so that families can enjoy more connection during these challenging times in life.